Netflix’s ‘Umbrella Academy’ tries to thwart the apocalypse amid civil unrest. Imagine that

 “Even though the show is a heightened fantasy, we felt this part had to be told honestly,” the creator says.
 “We looked at how brave the civil rights advocates of the time were to go into these places with such hostile people, and we made sort of an amalgamation of many of those sit-ins.
 When we finally shot our sit-in sequence with Allison, it was a very hard couple of days on set.
 It was very emotional for everybody.”

-What makes the eventual sit-in sequence so powerful is what happens after it goes sideways.
+What makes that sequence so powerful is what happens after it goes sideways.
 (Mild spoiler alert!)

-Although Allison possess the telepathic power to get into people’s heads, it’s something she hides from her partner Ray (Yusuf Gatewood).
+Although Allison possess the telepathic power to get into people’s heads, it’s something she hides from her civil rights activist partner Ray (Yusuf Gatewood).
 Or at least she does so until the moment after police storm the sit-in, pull out Ray, and begin to beat the snot out of him with billy clubs.
 At that point, Allison can’t help but intervene.
-She walks right up to the officer beating up Ray and uses telepathy to make him stop.
+She walks right up to the officer beating on Ray and uses telepathy to make him stop.
 If she hadn’t, Ray might have died.
-But Ray eyes Allison’s intervention suspiciously.
+Afterwards, however, Ray can only view Allison’s intervention suspiciously.
 What could she have possibly said to inspire such a reaction?
 As Ray memorably puts it, “There ain’t no way in hell that a white cop is gonna walk away just because a Black woman tells him to.”

-Even in the 1960s, Ray knows what we still know today, that such an outcome could seemingly only happen through use of superpowers.
+Even in the 1960s, Ray knows what we still know today; that such an outcome could seemingly only happen with the assistance of superpowers.

-Of all the storylines in this season of The Umbrella Academy, Allison’s is the one that resonates the most, with its emphasis on the everyday evil of racism, even as an(other) apocalypse looms.
-It’s a reflection of reality that transcends multiple timelines.
+Of all the storylines in this season of The Umbrella Academy, Allison’s is the one that resonates most, with its emphasis on the everyday evil of racism, even as an(other) apocalypse looms.

 “It’s been amazing and humbling to see this Black Lives Matter movement grow,” Blackman says.
 “It was incredible to watch how, even though we like to think we’ve made huge leaps and bounds in terms of racism, clearly we have a long way to go, and we really haven’t improved as much as we like to think we have.”